 The Department of Health’s new Hawaii Administrative Rules (HAR) covering hazardous waste and used oil generators and handlers are effective June 25, 2020.

 Each HAR chapter and guidebooks are provided below.
 Chapters 11-260.1 to 11-279.1, HAR, are in Incorporation By Reference (IBR) format, so most users will find the guidebooks very helpful in understanding the effective content of the regulations.

-The “track changes” version of the guidebook shows differences between the July 1, 2017 federal regulations and the Hawaii regulations.
+The “track changes” version of the guidebook shows differences between the July 1, 2019 federal regulations and the Hawaii regulations.
 Changes from the previous Hawaii regulations are NOT marked.
-(For changes from the July 17, 2017 Hawaii regulations, see “History of recent rule updates: January 2018 Description and rationale for rule changes” below table.)
+(For changes from the September 30, 2018 Hawaii regulations, see “History of recent rule updates” below table.)

 HAR chapters and chapter guidebooks